AI in B2B sales, end to end

 The result is predictable.
 Buyers receive more irrelevant messages.
 Response rates drop.
 Sales teams get busier with less to show for it.

-— Wrong approach
+Wrong approach

 Using AI to scale volume

 Send 10,000 outreach emails instead of 1,000.
 Respond to every RFQ in 2 hours instead of 2 days.
 Generate 50 proposals per week instead of 10.
-The assumption is that more = more deals.
+The assumption is that more equals more deals.

-+ Right approach
+Right approach

 Using AI to scale relevance

 The difference is not a question of AI capability.
 It is a question of what you ask the AI to optimize for.
 Volume is easy to measure.
-Relevance takes more work to define — but it is the only thing that moves conversion rates.
+Relevance takes more work to define, but it is the only thing that moves conversion rates.

-Stage 1 — Outreach & prospecting
+Stage 1 — Outreach and prospecting

 AI Outreach That Earns a Response Instead of a Filter Rule

 The average B2B decision-maker receives 120+ emails per day.
-The ones that get opened are not the ones with the best subject line formula — they are the ones that demonstrate the sender understood something specific about the recipient's situation before writing a single word.
+The ones that get opened are not the ones with the best subject line formula, they are the ones that demonstrate the sender understood something specific about the recipient's situation before writing a single word.

-What AI does at this stage:
+What AI does at this stage

 • Identifies high-fit prospects from target account lists, intent data, and enrichment sources